Emma Lampert Cooper: Education and early career

 Emma graduated from Wells College in Aurora, NY, in 1875.
 Classes at that time were very small and college life was centered around Old Main.
 The students lived in pairs in Old Main.
 Cooper was a founding member of the eastern association of Wells College Alumni.
 Her classmates remember Emma as being a fine skater, who once skated across Cayuga Lake.
 She did it at much surprise and worry of the college staff.
 Following her skating episode, Emma drove across the lake with a horse and cutter.
-It was the first time a horse and cutter made it across the lake in Auora.
+It was the first time a horse and cutter made it across the lake in Aurora.

 1877 The Rochester Club was formed, and Cooper was its vice president, marking the beginning of a long relationship with the club.
 She held the positions of vice president, secretary, and president and was a member until 1895.
 From 1870 to 1886, Cooper had a studio in the historic power buildings in Rochester, NY.
 Within Rochester, she had a "notable influence" on the city's art community.
 She then returned to New York City to study at the Art Students League and Cooper Union under William Merritt Chase.
 Cooper studied in Paris at the Académie Delécluse for 18 months in the mid-1880s and under Hein Kever in the Netherlands in 1891.